bcgov/data-publication/pages/metadata_providers_guide.md

 # PUBLISHING METADATA AND DATA TO THE BC DATA CATALOGUE

-This document provides a set of standards, guidelines, and procedures around loading and maintaining data to be served out by the BC Data Catalogue (BCDC) under the DataBC Program:
+This document provides a set of standards, guidelines, and procedures around loading and maintaining data to be served out by the BC Data Catalogue (BCDC), hereafter known as 'the Catalogue', under the DataBC Program:

 Other DataBC Data Publication Platforms:
 + [_The BC Geographic Warehouse (BCGW)_](https://www2.gov.bc.ca/gov/content/data/geographic-data-services/bc-spatial-data-infrastructure/bc-geographic-warehouse)